scalacenter/platform/process/src/site/faq.md

 community that contributed to the Platform.
 For that, we allow module maintainers to manually release stable releases under their own Sonatype namespace.
 The release bot will notify all the module maintainers one week ago before the release has to be cut.
-The platform JAR and artifact will depend on those versions.
+The platform JAR and artifact will depend on those versions, so you must release on time.

 > {.note}
 > If you prefer that we release stable releases, you can provide your Sonatype user